divisionbyz0rro/Infiniscryption/PackManager/README.md

 <details>
 <summary>Changelog</summary>

+1.0.4
+- Changed the internal JSON parser to resolve some defects.

+1.0.3
+- Found one more goof in the README and fixed it.

+1.0.2
+- Fixed the README.
+I had a bad example for the JLPK and that wasted a of people's time.
+My bad.

 1.0.1
 - Like a dope, I managed to push a version of this mod that didn't have page scrolling activated.
 The mod can now handle more than 7 packs.
 Major facepalm.